aczi0/KasterSite2/exampleSite/content/english/_index.md

       side.
 With Kaster, you can make sure your skilled labour schedules and production schedules are a fit and optimally allocated to reduce overtime and increase job satisfaction.
     button:
       enable: true
       label: View More
-      link: how-it-works
-  - name: Simulations
-    title: Simulations
-    image: "/images/update_rtp1.png"
-    content: "**Kaster** will become your operations digital twin and will help you understand the underlying factors affecting your production environment.
-With it, you will be able to perform quick what-ifs and see which planning scenario best fits your needs."
-    button:
-      enable: true
-      label: View More